momentohq/public-dev-docs/docs/leaderboard/index.md

 :::info

 Momento Leaderboard is currently in preview mode.
+Trying to use Leaderboard APIs without being allowlisted will produce a GRPC status code 7 (PERMISSION_DENIED).

-To be allowlisted for this service, please contact our team through the [contact form](https://www.gomomento.com/contact-us) or on [Discord](https://discord.com/invite/3HkAKjUZGq).
+To be allowlisted for this service, please contact our team through the [contact form](https://www.gomomento.com/contact-us), on [Discord](https://discord.com/invite/3HkAKjUZGq), or by emailing support@momentohq.com.

 :::